elizabethdrew/restaurant-review-be/README.md

 ## Authenticating

-The database is seeded with an Admin user.
+The database is seeded with an Admin user and Review User.
 Use the following credentials to authenticate:

 Username: admin

+Password: admin123

+or

+Username: reviewer

-Password: password
+Password: reviewer123

 To authenticate, make a POST request to **http://localhost:8080/login** with the username and password.
 This will return a JWT token, which you will need to include in the Authorization header of your requests to interact with the rest of the API.